Hrunalaug Natural Hot Pool in South Iceland - please keep it clean!

 One of the many delights of Iceland (and a particular favourite of mine) is being able to take a dip in a natural hot pool in the middle of nature.

 I have already shown you the many natural hot pools in the Westfjords of Iceland and a couple of natural hot springs in West Iceland.

-But there is one pool in particular which I have deliberately not written about before, and that is Hrunalaug in Hrunamannahreppur rural district in South-Iceland.
+But there is one pool in particular that I have deliberately not written about before, and that is Hrunalaug in Hrunamannahreppur rural district in South Iceland.
 I did not want to draw attention to it as it is privately owned.
 But after reading the recent news reports regarding this pool, I want to tell you a little about this lovely gem in nature.

 Soaking in hot pools is very popular amongst tourists and locals alike and few things beat soaking in a lovely warm pool in the middle of a bright summer night after a long day of travelling in Iceland.
 I have only visited Hrunalaug once and will not visit it again out of respect for the owners of the pool.